Scenes and nodes¶

 - It can be extended (to have more functions).

-- It can be added to other nodes as children.
+- It can be added to other nodes as a child.

 In Godot, the ability to arrange nodes in this way creates a powerful tool for organizing projects.
 Since different nodes have different functions, combining them allows for the creation of more complex functions.